ivng8/ivng8/README.md

 I thrive in the logical challenges inherent in enabling computers to tackle problems that surpass the capabilities of the human mind.
 I aspire to expand my knowledge and skills in quantitative and data analysis, software and data engineering, and actuarial science.
 My journey in the world of technology has led me to explore the inner workings of computation theory.
 With a strong background in both fields, I bring a unique set of problem-solving abilities to my projects, aiming to provide efficient and elegant technical solutions.

-- 🔭 I’m currently working on a Data Analysis project on the spending and user retention of mobile games.
+- 🔭 I’m currently working on a Machine Learning project to emulate the function of Spotify Suggestion.
-- 🌱 I’m currently learning PyTorch as a framework to start my basis of Machine Learning.
+- 🌱 I’m currently learning Linux Desktop Customization.
 - 📫 How to reach me: ivanng2121@gmail.com